Gankarloo/treafik-example/README.md

 a good tip is to install dnsmasq.
-This setup works for fedore 34 and has dnsmasq only for wildcard lookups
+This setup works for fedore 34 and has dnsmasq only for wildcard lookups it will resolve all queries to *.docker to 127.0.0.1

 ### /etc/dnsmasq.conf